Synthesis of Temporally-Robust Policies for Signal Temporal Logic Tasks using Reinforcement Learning

 The focus of the aforementioned work is to enhance spatial robustness of control policies.
 However, in the context of temporal robustness for time-uncertain systems, synthesis methods are only available in recent works such as \cite{rodionova2021time, buyukkocak2022temporal, rodionova2022combined, rodionova2022temporal}.
 These approaches have a common feature, which is to extend the MILP-based approach by encoding the temporal robustness using new variables.
 Similar to the issue of spatial robustness, these approaches rely on the system model.
 To the best of our knowledge, optimizing STL task temporal robustness in systems with unknown dynamics remains unexplored.

 In this paper, we address the challenge of control policy synthesis for unknown stochastic systems to achieve STL tasks.
 Unlike previous work focusing on spatial robustness, we extend our focus to include temporal robustness.
 Specifically, we tackle two control synthesis problems.
 Firstly, we aim to synthesize a policy that maximizes the probability of the trajectory's temporal robustness exceeding a set threshold.
 Secondly, we aim to maximize the expected worst-case spatial robustness value of the system's trajectories under time uncertainty.
 To tackle both problems, we apply reinforcement learning techniques, specifically Q-learning method, for MDPs.
 Our approach draws inspiration from \cite{aksaray2016q}, who uses a $\tau$-MDP structure for reinforcement learning for spatial robustness.
-Here we adopt this by selecting an appropriate augmented horizon to handle temporal robustness metrics, and establish a formal connection between the original problem and the transformed problem.
+Here we reformulate the two problems and select appropriate augmented horizons to handle temporal robustness metrics.
+We also establish a formal connection between the original problems and the reformulated problems.
 Our experimental results show that the synthesized policies can effectively enhance the temporal robustness of the system.